-- Women were severely deprived of numerous rights, notably including freedom of (i)movement, freedom of expression, and private and family life - Freedom of movement, freedom of expression, and the right to private and family life 66. are all core fundamental rights under international law.
-205 [REDACTED].
-206 Since the 2021 takeover, the world in which women and girls are permitted to exist has again shrunk dramatically and inexorably.
-[REDACTED].207 Through a series of decrees and other instructions, the Taliban thus severely deprived women (and girls) of their rights to move freely, to express themselves, and to private and family life. - 67.
-Notably, for example, the Taliban severely restricted women's access to public life and public places, and to work.
-[REDACTED].
-208 For example: - women were excluded from positions of political or legal authority;209 - women were prohibited from working for NGOs or the United Nations;210 - female officials were segregated at work, excluded, or replaced by male relatives;211 - businesses run primarily for women, such as beauty and hair salons, were forced to close;212 - women were banned from public gatherings to celebrate Eid;213 - women were restricted from access to public parks, which were segregated, 214 and other public places such as gyms, baths, restaurants, sports clubs, and amusement parks;215 - women could only attend certain places if accompanied by a mahram;216 - women were prohibited from travelling far from home without a mahram;217
+(i) Women were severely deprived of numerous rights, notably including freedom of movement, freedom of expression, and private and family life

+66. Freedom of movement, freedom of expression, and the right to private and family life are all core fundamental rights under international law.204 [REDACTED].205 Since the 2021 takeover, the world in which women and girls are permitted to exist has again shrunk dramatically and inexorably.
+[REDACTED].206 Through a series of decrees and other instructions, the Taliban thus severely deprived women (and girls) of their rights to move freely, to express themselves, and to private and family life.

+67. Notably, for example, the Taliban severely restricted women's access to public life and public places, and to work, [REDACTED].207 For example:

+- women were excluded from positions of political or legal authority;208 - women were prohibited from working for NGOs or the United Nations;209 - female officials were segregated at work, excluded, or replaced by male relatives;210 - businesses run primarily for women, such as beauty and hair salons, were forced to close;211 - women were banned from public gatherings to celebrate Eid;212 - women were restricted from access to public parks, which were segregated,213 and other public places such as gyms, baths, restaurants, sports clubs, and amusement parks;214 - women could only attend certain places if accompanied by a mahram;215